× Close

 Clearly – Plainly state the upcoming change and the goal for the change.
 Help employees understand the big picture and why this shift is good.
 Be certain that what you think you are saying is what is being heard.
 To ensure this is happening, you may want to ask a few trusted employees to share what they heard.
 What may be clear in your mind may not come across as you intended.
 Keep the message simple but clear.

-Often – What you’ve been thinking about and planning for, for months, or years, may come as a complete shock to your employees.
+Often – What you’ve been thinking about and planning for months, or years, may come as a complete shock to your employees.
 Therefore, you will want to communicate this change regularly to allow it to settle in.
 If you feel you are over-communicating, you’re probably doing a good job.
 Additionally, you’ll want the message to come from you, rather than the rumor mill.
-Addressing the change often can help it feel normal and less ominous.
+Addressing the change regularly can help it feel normal and less ominous.

 With Confidence – Your employees will develop a lot of their impression about the change from your confidence in delivering the news.
 If you are apologetic and unenthusiastic about the change, they are going to feel very negatively about the shift.
 Consequently, your employees may question leadership’s competence in making good decisions.